Quick Answer

 Q: Should I avoid eggs if there's a family history of egg allergies?
 A: Maternal egg consumption does not increase risk of offspring egg allergies.
 Research indicates no link between prenatal egg exposure and postnatal allergy development.
 If the pregnant person has a personal egg allergy, eggs must be avoided entirely.

 Q: What if I ate undercooked eggs before realizing pregnancy?
 A: A single exposure carries low risk.
 Salmonella infection causes gastroenteritis (diarrhea, vomiting, fever), not direct fetal harm.
 However, maternal illness itself poses risks.
 Monitor for fever (above 100.5°F), severe diarrhea, or abdominal pain for 2-3 days after exposure.
-Seek care if symptoms develop; antibiotics may be indicated depending on severity.

 Related Articles: